NetSys: Meteorological communication centres/Regional telecommunication hubs

 The NetSys software fulfills the needs of a Regional Telecommunications Hub (RTH), as specified by the World Meteorological Organization (WMO).
-In this category NetSys has its message switching software in South Africa (Pretoria), India (Delhi), Hungary (Budapest), Switzerland (Zurich) and Poland (Warsaw).
+In this category, NetSys has its message-switching software in South Africa (Pretoria), India (Delhi), Hungary (Budapest), Switzerland (Zurich) and Poland (Warsaw).

 Another sub-category of these users are those responsible for message communication but more under the auspices of the International Civil Aviation Authority (ICAO).
 These users are typically connected to the AFTN for the reception and transmission of MET data.
-The CoreMet system of UK NATS at the Heathrow communication centre is an example of such a site.
+The CoreMet system of UK NATS at the Heathrow communication center is an example of such a site.
 This system is also responsible for the data quality and the uplink of all OPMET data disseminated over the SADIS satellite broadcast.
-In this regard, WeatherMan is used extensively to automatically correct systematic errors and rejected messages are sent to the NSWS Control Centre for manual correction with the aid of system provided diagnostics and hints.
+In this regard, WeatherMan is used extensively to automatically correct systematic errors and rejected messages are sent to the NSWS Control Centre for manual correction with the aid of system-provided diagnostics and hints.

 Another category of software that is used by NATS for example is the NSWS Met Data Monitor.
 It is used to monitor the timely arrival of data from different locations.
 Late arrivals are displayed on a dynamic map and with this functionality NATS can very quickly identify regional communication breakdowns around the globe.
 It also broadcasts reports of late arrivals as administrative messages to SADIS users, thus applying some peer pressure for performance improvement.

 Data banks

-It might be required by international organisations that some countries provide international and local data banks of OPMET or NOTAM.
-Examples of which are the European OPMET databanks in Brussels and Vienna, and EAD at Eurocontrol.
+It might be required by international organizations that some countries provide international and local data banks of OPMET or NOTAM.
+Examples of these are the European OPMET databanks in Brussels and Vienna, and EAD at Eurocontrol.
 The NetSys systems at BelgoControl are responsible for providing the Brussels databank.

 Flight information services/Flight planning centres

-Certain civil aviation authorities put a high value on quality and personalised pre-flight briefing.
-They require a system that will automatically deliver pre-flight bulletins where it is needed: e-mailed, faxed or delivered on paper.
-Each bulletin is tailor made from the flight route, derived from the flight plan.
-A typical requirement is to provide the most essential information possible, not to overload the cockpit with unnecessary paper and irrelevant data.
-For this purpose, these types of users normally require a narrow route briefing, where only information that touches or overlaps a flight corridor is included.
+Certain civil aviation authorities place a high value on quality and personalised pre-flight briefings.
+They require a system that automatically delivers pre-flight bulletins where needed: via email, fax, or paper delivery.
+Each bulletin is tailor-made based on the flight route, derived from the flight plan.
+A typical requirement is to provide the most essential information possible, avoiding overloading the cockpit with unnecessary paper and irrelevant data.
+For this purpose, these users typically require a narrow route briefing, where only information that touches or overlaps the flight corridor is included.
 An example of an excellent flight briefing service is the FPC at Arlanda in Sweden.
-A perfect product for such a customer is NSWS Flight Briefing with the necessary NSSRV components added as required, e.g. fax drivers.
+A perfect product for such a customer is NSWS Flight Briefing with the necessary NSSRV components added as required, such as fax drivers.
 Legal records of all delivered flight briefings are also kept to provide an exact history.
 This may be crucial during an accident investigation.